School open for Reception, Year 1 & Year 6 on Wednesday 3rd June

 - You would like to apply for your child to attend school at times when you are at work.

-- The days and times you would like your child to attend school
+Please let us know the days and times you would like your child to attend school

-You must book places a week in advance if possible because we need to manage the number of staff at school to follow the Government’s Social Distancing guidance.
+You must book places a week in advance if possible because we need to manage the number of staff at school

 Health and social care